avila/avila/README.md

 - [acarril/StataLinux](https://github.com/acarril/StataLinux/pulls?q=is%3Apr+author%3Aavila): I also made small contributions to the StataLinux Plugin.
 This plugins enables the user to send code to Stata from the Sublime Text editor.

+Sometimes you can also find me answering and asking some questions at [StackOverflow](https://stackoverflow.com/users/8237186).